tc39/proposal-async-context/README.md

 # Proposed Solution

-`AsyncContext.Variable` are designed as a value store for context propagation across logically-connected sync/async code execution.
+`AsyncContext` are designed as a value store for context propagation across logically-connected sync/async code execution.

 ```typescript